idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ComputeCreepPlasticityStress.md

 Prior to calculating the final strain values, the algorithm checks the size of the current time step against any limitations on the size of the time step as optionally defined by the inelastic material models.
-As described in the Material Time Step Limiter section, the time step size involves a post processor to ensure that the current time step size is reasonable for each of the inelastic material models used in the simulation.
+As described in the [#limiter] section, the time step size involves a post processor to ensure that the current time step size is reasonable for each of the inelastic material models used in the simulation.